-7.7 Prevention and Intervention Updates
+7.8 Prevention and Intervention Updates

-Athena Vernon reminded the committee members of the drive through recognition event scheduled for Thursday, October 28, 2021.
+Jenae Holtz reminded the committee members of the Positive Behavior Interventions and Supports (PBIS) drive through recognition event that is scheduled for Thursday, October 28, 2021.

-7.8 Compliance Update
+7.9 Compliance Update

 Peggy Dunn presented an update on compliance items from the California Department of Education (CDE).
-She said that at this time, there are no updates for Significant Disproportionality.
-Peggy continued that most LEAs have submitted for Disproportionality.
-She reported CDE sent a memo to Jenae Holtz regarding overdue assessments that provides two links providing the number of late initials and/or overdue annuals.
-The data in the links is from October but will be pulled again in early November.
-Peggy said CDE is looking for significant reduction for LEAs to avoid intensive monitoring and targeted monitoring.
-She reported that Colette Garland has sent the October Pupil Count Memo to the directors and asked for the timelines be adhered to.
-Peggy said the Interim Placement form is active in Web IEP.
-Peggy concluded that Colette will be scheduling one-hour virtual one-on-one meetings with directors.
+She said that at this time, there are no updates for Significant Disproportionality from CDE.
+Peggy continued that most LEAs have completed the requirements for Disproportionality with one or two LEAs working with CDE consultants.
+She reported CDE sent a memo to Jenae Holtz providing two links containing the numbers of overdue assessments and IEPs.
+Peggy said the data in the links is from October with CDE running the numbers again in early November.
+CDE is looking for significant reduction for LEAs to avoid intensive monitoring and targeted monitoring.